magnet-cl/django-project-template/ansible/Readme.md

 ```
 where `<scenario>` is `deploy`, `quickstart`, etc.

+Note that the scenario is always required (as there's no `default` scenario), even if the examples shown later don't specify it.

+> Note 1: creation and deletion of instances doesn't work well.
+Sometimes virtual machines are left over, which eat your RAM and disk space.
+>
+> Preferably run the tests with the VirtualBox GUI open (called "Oracle VM VirtualBox Manager"), and if you see that the VMs called like `<scenario>_<instance>_<timestamp>_...` are not deleted when they should, delete them manually:
+> 1. Right click the VM in the list, point to "Close", click "Power Off"
+> 2. Right click the VM in the list, click "Remove...", click "Delete all files"
+>
+> Deletion seems to fail with:
+> - `molecule destroy` after `molecule test --destroy=never`
+> - ?
+>
+> Deletion seems to work with:
+> - `molecule test`
+> - `molecule destroy -s <the correct scenario>`
+>
+> On the other hand, if instances are not being created ("Skipping, instances already created") and then Ansible fails to connect via ssh, run `molecule destroy` even if the VMs are already destroyed, and try again.

+> Note 2: the `export` scenario leaves garbage dumps and media backups in `playbooks/source/`, because its deletion cannot be easily automated (the variables with the paths are lost after the converge playbook, and deleting the whole folder is risky in a development environment).

 #### Choosing distro to test

 Set it in the `MOLECULE_DISTRO` variable when calling `molecule`.
 By default it is `ubuntu/bionic64` (as specified in `platforms` in `molecule.yml`).
 To use another Vagrant box, for example CentOS 7, run: